-The MSU Professor Salary Incentive Program (PSIP) is for those at the rank of professor for five or more years who have continued to perform exhibit at a high level of scholarshipby conducting cutting edge research, while being accomplished teachers, and demonstrating sustained student mentoring.
-While rewarding research productivityscholarship is the focus of this program, applicants must also provide evidence of leadership qualities and accomplishments in the areas of teaching and service, as well as contributing to a climate of collaboration and a community of scholars.
+The MSU Professor Salary Incentive Program (PSIP) is for those at the rank of professor for five or more years who have continued to exhibit a high level of scholarship, while being accomplished teachers and demonstrating sustained student mentoring.
+While rewarding scholarship is the focus of this program, applicants must also provide evidence of leadership qualities and accomplishments in the areas of teaching and service, as well as contributing to a climate of collaboration and a community of scholars.
 Detailed guidelines for applying for PSIP salary increases, and a description of the evaluation processes, will be posted by the Provost.